sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 - requirements testing and creating test plans and test cases for the feature before the development phase,
 - testing the feature after the development according to the test plan.

-Essentially, we are hiring a person who would help with handling these tasks.
+Essentially, we are hiring a person who would help our manual tester with handling these tasks.

 In order to test the candidate’s ability to handle requirements testing, we can present them with a couple of user stories exactly as they would come to our manual tester.
 We then just ask the candidate to prepare a test plan for the requirements.